kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   These will generally either be filed by or assigned to a team member;
   if not, investigate further.
-Generally, for properly owned tickets 'No action is required' by the triager, unless something unusually weird is going on in which case 'Raise with the Team'.
+Generally, for properly owned tickets 'No action is required' by the triager, unless something unusually weird is going on in which case 'Raise with the Team' (that *raising* can be "bringing it up in post-standup", "bringing it up in the weekly bug meeting" or "bringing it up in a chat channel pinging related developers" TL;DR do not stay alone with the weirdness - group experience and group decisions win).

 * SRU Regression Bugs.
   Problems that look like the result of an SRU